geeth24/geeth24/README.md

 Full Stack Web & iOS Developer
 ------------------------------

-Hello, I'm Geeth Gunnampalli, a rising freshman at The University of Texas at Dallas.
+Hello, I'm Geeth Gunnampalli, a freshman at The University of Texas at Dallas.
 I started developing websites and applications in 2018.
 I have experience in modern programming languages like Swift, JavaScript & Python.

 * 🌍  I'm based in Coppell, TX
 * 🖥️  See my portfolio at [geethg.com](http://geethg.com)